“I’m thinking about going out on my own. What should I know before I start freelancing?”

 Though I’m distinctly “anti-hustle,” I’ll also say that this is not the line of work for those who don’t want to work hard.

-There is no escaping this reality.
-And those clowns on social media who claim to work an hour a day?
+Those clowns on social media who claim to work “an hour a day”?
 They’re selling the worst kind of lie.

 11. How’s your mindset?